opalmedapps/docs/docs/architecture.md

 A Firebase user account is created when a user completes the user registration for the first time.
 The Firebase Realtime Database acts as a kind of queue for sending requests and receiving responses.

-The Opal PIE establishes an outgoing connecting to Firebase to observe the Realtime Database for changes.
+The Opal PIE establishes an outgoing connection to Firebase to observe the Realtime Database for changes.
 Any time a new request is added by a user application it is notified of this change and handles the request.
 The response for the request is placed into the Realtime Database and the user application–which is notified of the response–reads and handles the response.